 That would suggest that you can expect a similar performance from the 2019 15in and 16in MacBook Pro models, however in our tests we have found that the 16in model performed better.
 This is likely to do with other differences inside the machine, which include changes to thermal management.

 The more cores your computer has, the more problems it can solve at a time.
 The processor can either deal with lots of different tasks, with each processor devoted to each task, or it can split a task across multiple processors, either way that task can be done quicker.
 This matters if you are doing something like 3D rendering.

 In addition, a Core i7 and i9 processor will be better able to cope with multimedia applications, gaming, and multitasking.
 You’ll find more on processor cache on i7 and i9 models too, which should make scientific calculations faster.
 The extra cache comes into play with multitasking too.

-The quad-cores in the 2019 13in MacBook Pro (as they did in the 2018 model) make us more comfortable with that machine's pro status.
+The quad-cores in the 2020 13in MacBook Pro (as they did in the 2019 and 2018 models) make us more comfortable with that machine's pro status.
 If you are considering buying an older MacBook Pro with fewer cores beware that it won't be nearly as powerful as the newest models.